-Description Presbyterian Night Shelter: SHELTER- All guests receive - life-saving shelter, food, clothing, access to housing-focused case management, and access to multiple on-site service providers.
+Description Presbyterian Night Shelter: SHELTER - All guests receive life-saving shelter, food, clothing, access to housing-focused case management, and access to multiple on-site service providers.
 In the Men's Emergency Shelter and the Women's Emergency Shelter, guests may choose to enroll in the Moving Home Program which gives 24-hours shelter access, an assigned bed and locker, ongoing housing-focused case management, and life skill groups.
 In the Women & Children's Program, all mothers and their children have 24-hour shelter access, a private room for their family with a semi-private bathroom, food, clothing, ongoing housing-focused case management, tutoring, life skill groups, and access to on-site service providers.
-SafeHaven of Tarrant County: SHELTER -provide support services to victims of domestic violence including shelter, food, and clothing as well as case management, counseling, support groups, and legal assistance.
-Description (cont'd.)
-True Worth Place: SHELTER - provides for the basic needs of the homeless including shelter, food, clothing, showers, and access to case management Salvation Army: PREVENTION - Home Sweet Home (HSH) is designed to prevent homelessness and support residential stability for individuals and families in the community who are at-risk of losing the home.
+SafeHaven of Tarrant County: SHELTER - provide support services to victims of domestic violence including shelter, food, and clothing as well as case management, counseling, support groups, and legal assistance.
+True Worth: SHELTER - provides for the basic needs of the homeless including shelter, food, clothing, showers, and access to case management.
+Salvation Army: PREVENTION - Home Sweet Home (HSH) is designed to prevent homelessness and support residential stability for individuals and families in the community who are at-risk of losing the home.
 Eligible households can receive one-time financial assistance for up to three months.
 Center for Transforming Lives: RAPID REHOUSING - Rapid Rehousing program will provide case management for rapid rehousing clients.
 Comprehensive support services are customized for each client.
-Target Date 09/30/2023
+9/30/2023 Target Date Estimate the number SHELTER and type of families Presbyterian Night Shelter: 2,084 clients that will benefit from SafeHaven of Tarrant County: 600 clients the proposed activities True Worth Place: 4,889 clients PREVENTION Salvation Army: 60 clients